thephpleague/url/4.0/uri/instantiation.md

 ### From parse_url results

-You can also instantiate a new URI object using the `createFromComponents` named constructor by giving it the result of PHP's function `parse_url`.
+You can also instantiate a new URI object using the `createFromComponents` named constructor by giving it the result of PHP's function `parse_url` or the library [internal URI parser](/4.0/services/parser/).

 ~~~php
 use League\Uri\Schemes\Ws as WsUri;